Overconsumption (Not Overpopulation)

 February 1952

-“The glaciers of Norway and Alaska are only half the size they were 50 years ago,” said Dr. William Carlson, an Arctic expert, according to a newswire run by The Cairns Post in Australia.
+• “The glaciers of Norway and Alaska are only half the size they were 50 years ago,” said Dr. William Carlson, as The Cairns Post reported.

 March 1955

-“There are now six million square miles of ice in the Arctic.
-There once were 12 million square miles,” said Arctic explorer Adm.
-Donald McMillan, according to Rochester, New York’s Democrat and Chronicle.
+• “There are now six million square miles of ice in the Arctic.
+There once were 12 million,” said Arctic explorer Adm.
+Donald McMillan, according to Rochester Democrat and Chronicle reporting.

 October 1958